pittlerf/sLapH-contractions/doc/Diagram_Unification.md

 conservation in mind is exactly the same for diagrams with any number of vertices

+## Combining abstractions

+At the state on 2018-11-26 the three steps have been abstracted such that more information is available in data structures and not buried in duplicated code.
+From here on out we want to further abstract the information in the data structures such that the three structures that we have can be generated from a single canonical description of the diagrams.

+Ideally we are able to express the diagrams as just a collection of operators at vertices and quark lines between them.
+From this everything else can be inferred, in principle.
+Things like the trace objects and the M/L intermediate objects are something that would need to be expressed in this more abstract fashion, the abstraction would need to either be intelligent enough to figure it out from the general case or let the programmer specify which tricks are to be used where.

+First we must identify all the decision points that go into the contraction.
+We are given the shape of the diagram and know which propagators have the “γ5 trick” applied to them.
+Then one can group the terms to form the Q0, Q1 and Q2 objects.
+Markus und Martin think that letting the programmer specify the diagram in terms of the Q-objects is doable and just the right level of abstraction.
+The user specifies operators and propagators in the parameter file, but the named diagrams are in terms of Q-objects.

+We will continue with the `BuildLookupLookupMap` and extend the constructor to automatically deduce which `AbstractCandidateFactory` is needed.
+Also we change the `InnerLookup` to infer the `is_q1` automatically.
+Then the `InnerLookup` shall only get the strings and not the pointers, this will then allow to concatenate the `Q.` (read as regex) strings and build the `trQ.(Q.)?` from that.

 <!-- vim: set cc=80 spell tw=79 :-->